-Panic selling is when enough investors want to sell their holdings at the same time that it creates a profound drop in prices.
+Panic selling is when a large number of investors want to sell their holdings at the same time and it creates a drop in prices.
 That drop scares other investors into selling, which causes prices to fall still further, which frightens more investors, and so on.

 The resulting panic can erase vast amounts of wealth.
-It can take weeks or even years for the markets to recover from a serious panic.
+It can take weeks or even years for the markets to recover from a serious panic-selling event.

-For years, the popular advice on panic selling for most investors is simple: Don’t panic.
-Over time, and through major financial crises and numerous panics, the equity markets have tended to rise.
+For years, the popular advice on panic selling for most investors was simple: Don’t panic.
+The logic being that over time, and through major financial crises, the equity markets have tended to rebound and rise.

 Panic Selling and Stock Market Crashes

 Stock markets — and the market for anything from housing to basic commodities — go down when there are more people selling than buying.
 And sometimes in the stock markets, the sellers outnumber the buyers to such a degree that sellers panic and are willing to take almost any price to get cash for their investment.

 When panic grips enough investors, the markets can crash.

 Throughout the history of every kind of market, panic occasionally sets in.
 Sometimes it’s a major global event that sets it off, like what happened with the stock markets in March of 2020 as the global COVID-19 pandemic picked up speed and countries entered lockdown.

 Other times, it’s a matter of a given asset — like housing and real estate in 2008 — being bid up to unrealistic levels, followed by the mass consensus of what it’s worth changing seemingly overnight.
 The history of U.S. recessions is full of these highly emotional market changes.